“THE DAY SHE LET GO OF THE THINGS THAT WERE WEIGHING HER DOWN, WAS THE DAY SHE BEGAN TO SHINE THE BRIGHTEST.” Katrina Mayer

 - Do something that makes you happy!

-We all have obligations and busy lives and sometimes it can feel like it’s all too much.
+We all have busy lives and obligations that can sometimes make it feel like it’s all too much.
 When you have a chronic illness there are a lot of things that you have no control over, but you can organize your life so that the day-to-day things are as simplified and stress-free as possible.
-Make sure to designate a quiet, relaxing place to go in your home to recharge.

 If you found this article helpful, please Like and Share.